2024 in K-1: K-1 World GP 2024 in Sarajevo

-K-1 World GP 2024 in Sarajevo - Eastern European Round is a kickboxing event that will be held by K-1 on June 29, 2024, in Sarajevo, Bosnia and Herzegovina.
+K-1 World GP 2024 in Sarajevo - Eastern European Round is a kickboxing event that was held in co-promotion by K-1 and No Limit Fighting Network on June 29, 2024, in Sarajevo, Bosnia and Herzegovina.

 Background

-This event marks the return of the K-1 world qualifier events.
-Supervised by local promotor and former K-1 competitor Dževad Poturak the event will see 8 Heavyweight kickboxers face each other in a one night tournament to earn a spot on the K-1 World GP 2024 Final tournament taking place on December 14, 2024.
+This event marked the return of the K-1 world qualifier events.
+Supervised by local promotor and former K-1 competitor Dževad Poturak, the event had eight heavyweight kickboxers facing each other in a one-night tournament to earn a spot on the K-1 World GP 2024 Final tournament on December 14, 2024.

 K-1 World GP 2024 Eastern European Qualification Tournament bracket

-^{1}Miroslav Vujović withdrew form the semifinal due to injury and was subsequently replaced by reservist Miloš Cvjetićanin.
+^{1}Miroslav Vujović withdrew from the semifinal due to injury and was subsequently replaced by reservist Miloš Cvjetićanin.

-^{2}Kadir Yildirim withdrew form the final due to injury and was subsequently replaced by the losing semifinalist Nidal Bchiri.
+^{2}Kadir Yildirim withdrew from the final due to injury and was subsequently replaced by the losing semifinalist Nidal Bchiri.